batchly/batchlysupport/docs/app-pages/elasticloadbalancer.md

-### Let's get started with Batchly Elastic Load Balancer
+### Getting started with Batchly Elastic Load Balancer

 **Step 1:**  Login to your Batchly Console Application (your-domain.batchly.net) using registered Email Id and Password.